 Electrostimulation Therapy (or NeuroMuscular Electrical Stimulation –NMES), is the electrical stimulation of muscles, or the nerves that feed muscles.
 The purpose is to make the muscle contract.
 This contraction of muscles is necessary when there is nerve damage to the brain, spinal cord or other nerves that feed the muscles, and they cannot move on their own.
 Electrostimulation is also beneficial in cases where there is trauma or surgery to the bone, joint or muscle that makes it too painful for the muscle to move without electrostimulation.

-TENS (Transcutaneous Electrical Nerve Stimulation) is different from Electrostimulation.
+TENS for dogs (Transcutaneous Electrical Nerve Stimulation) is different from Electrostimulation.
 TENS is electrical stimulation to the skin; versus electrical stimulation to the muscles and nerves.
 When TENS is applied to the skin large nerve fibers (A-β) are stimulated.
 These A-β fibers synapse in the spinal cord and stimulate nerve fibers that block the perception of pain in the brain.
 This is called the gate control theory of pain.
 The frequency of electrical impulses that stimulate the A-β fibers also causes the release of endorphins from the pituitary in the brain.
 Endorphins are natural opiates that produce analgesia when released.
 The synapses in the spinal cord also stimulate another nerve fiber (A-δ).
 A-δ fiber stimulation blocks other nerves headed for the brain and are also involved in the mechanism of action for acupuncture.
 The effect of TENS is like the effects of acupuncture for pain control.

 Therapeutic ultrasound uses sound waves to deliver energy to tissues with two types of effects.
 Therapeutic ultrasound is primarily indicated in the treatment of chronic scar tissue and indolent decubital ulcers (bed sores).
 It may also be effective for palliation of muscle spasms and for enhanced tendon healing.
 Therapeutic ultrasound offers many benefits, some of which are heat energy delivered to tissues, increased blood flow, flexibility and extensibility of connective tissue, pain relief, decreased swelling and muscle relaxation.